-Single travellers should go for the center seats, which have direct aisle access and no one will climb over you.
+Single travelers should go for the center seats, which have direct aisle access, and no one will climb over you.

 The worst seats are the window duo of seats.
-The window seat has no aisle access so you can’t get out without climbing over your neighbour.
-The Aisle seat is in the way of the window seat and you are likely to be climbed over if your neighbout wants to get out.
-Of course if you are travelling as a couple and like a window, then this is not a problem, but for those travelling alone, the central seats are much more appealing.
+The window seat has no aisle access, so you can’t get out without climbing over your neighbor.
+The Aisle seat is in the way of the window seat, and you are likely to be climbed over if your neighbor wants to get out.
+Of course, if you are traveling as a couple and like a window, this is not a problem, but the central seats are much more appealing for those traveling alone.

 Meals Review On Singapore Airlines

-Singapore fried carrot cake, a hearty traditional dish of fried savoury radish-rice flour cake with prawns and pickled turnip,
+- Singapore fried carrot cake, a hearty traditional dish of fried savory radish-rice flour cake with prawns and pickled turnip

-Or cheese omelette, with pan-fried sausage, roma tomato, sautéed mushrooms and roesti potato
+- Cheese omelet, with pan-fried sausage, Roma tomato, sautéed mushrooms, and roesti potato

 Singapore Airlines In-Flight Entertainment

-The 15,4 inch (39 cm) TV screen in front of each Business Class is not touchscreen so you need to use a handset.
-The KrisWorld in-flight entertainment system provides over 1,000 individual options spanning movies, TV shows, audio tracks and games.
+The 15,4 inch (39 cm) TV screen in front of each Business Class is not a touchscreen, so you need to use a handset.
+The KrisWorld in-flight entertainment system provides over 1,000 individual options spanning movies, TV shows, audio tracks, and games.

 The Singapore Airlines A330 does not offer a walk-up bar, but you can order snacks from the menu throughout the flight.

 This review was written by our friends at TheLuxuryTravelExpert.